mojomojo1/bootkon/docs/labs/5_dataplex.md

 ```

 We will set up the Dataplex automatic data quality, which lets you define and measure the quality of your data.
 You can automate the scanning of data, validate data against defined rules, and log alerts if your data doesn't meet quality requirements.
 You can manage data quality rules and deployments as code, improving the integrity of data production pipelines.

-During the previous lab, We got started by using Dataplex data profiling rule recommendations to drive initial conclusions on areas of attention.
+During the previous lab, we got started by using [Dataplex data profiling](https://cloud.google.com/dataplex/docs/data-profiling-overview) rule recommendations to drive initial conclusions on areas of attention.
 Dataplex provides monitoring, troubleshooting, and Cloud Logging alerting that's integrated with Dataplex auto data quality.

 **Conceptual Model**